thelfer/tfel/docs/mfront/ElasticMaterialProperties.md

 properties for standard mechanical behaviours.

-This keywords is followed by an array which values can be either a string referring to an external `MFront` file or a numerical value.
+This keywords is followed by an array which values can be either a string referring to a formula, an external `MFront` file or a numerical value.
 After this array, a semi-colon is expected.

-If an entry refers to an external `MFront` file, all the inputs of this material property must be either:
+If an entry refers to an external `MFront` file or a formula, all the inputs of this material property must be either:

 - a material property
 - a parameter
+- a state variable
 - an external state variable

 of the behaviour.